 A few years ago I stumbled across menstrual cups.
 Yes, we’re talking periods again but I want to share these squidgy little cups with you because they’re pretty cool and a great alternative to disposable sanitary products – safer too.
 Perhaps you already want to use a menstrual cup but don’t know where to start?
 If, on the other hand, you’re completely new to the idea of a menstrual cup you may be weirded out.
 Perhaps a little disgusted?
-I know, I thought it strange, to begin with, but that’s just the way we’ve been conditioned.
+I know but that’s just the way we’ve been conditioned.
 Disposables are all we’re taught in school after all.
 Before you run away screaming, hear me out, it’s not gross, in fact, it’s so clean it’s considered ‘green’.
 These little cups literally changed my life.
 Perhaps they could do the same for you as it turns out there’s a lot of women out there who are strong believers in their menstrual cups, me being one of them.

 So what are these menstrual cups and what should you know about them?
 In this post, I’m going to explain what a menstrual cup is, how they work and generally what you can expect from using one.
 We’ll cover some common worries about leaks and public lavatories too.
 So, let’s get right into things.

 What is a menstrual cup?
 What are they made from?